Spring 2016 Commencement

-If you would like to be an on-campus lei vendor during commencement, please submit a written proposal and a copy of your Hi State General Excise Tax License and W-9 Form.
-Minimum requirements: Ability to provide adequate inventory and sell FRESH FLOWER Lei from 7:30 a.m. to 9:30 a.m. on Saturday, December 12, 2015.
-We are anticipating 250 Graduates and 2500 guests.
-Proposals should be submitted via email, to UH West O‘ahu Event Planner, Lynn Reyes, at email@example.com by 12:00 p.m. on Thursday, November 12, 2015.
-You will be notified, if selected.
+If you would like to be on-campus Lei vendor during Commencement, please submit a written proposal along with a copy of your HI State General Excise Tax License and W-9 Form.
+You must be able to provide adequate inventory and sell fresh flower lei from 7:30 am to 9:30 am on Saturday, May 07, 2016.
+We expect approximately 220 graduates and 2500 guests at the event.
+Proposals should be submitted via email, to UH West O‘ahu Event Planner, Lynn Reyes, at email@example.com by 12:00 pm on Friday, April 15, 2016.
+If selected, you will be notified by return email.

 A First Aid station will be in the Library.
 In case of emergency, medical or otherwise, please inform Campus Security or a staff member wearing yellow lei.